gislab-npo/gislab-doc/installation/physical.rst

-When above process is done, together with ready USB stick attach also power supply, HDMI display, keyboard and Ethernet cable into GIS.lab unit machine, see :num:`#installation-unit`.
+When above process is done, together with ready USB stick attach also power supply, HDMI display, keyboard and Ethernet cable into GIS.lab unit machine, see :numref:`installation-unit`.
 Power it on, press ``F10`` key to run boot manager and select ``Boot from USB`` option.
 Then fully automatic installation should start.
 When finished, machine will be turned off.
 USB stick should then be removed.